 This 126-credit program includes courses in general biology; introductory genetics; applied statistics for forensic science; biochemistry; inorganic chemistry; criminal justice & social diversity; forensic science; fundamentals of criminal law; criminology; and forensic chemistry.

-St. Edward’s University in Austin, Texas, is ranked as a top 10 regional university and third in the nation in the U.S. News & World Report’s list of best colleges for veterans.
+St. Edward’s University in Austin, Texas, is ranked as a top 10 regional university and eighth in the nation in the U.S. News & World Report’s list of best regional universities in the west.
 Students pursuing a bachelor of science in forensic chemistry from St. Edward’s have some of the nation’s best research and internship opportunities.

 Some of the topics students will delve into include general chemistry; introduction to forensic science; inorganic chemistry; experimental design & practice; organic chemistry; physical chemistry; biochemistry; crime scene investigation; instrumental analysis; forensic chemistry; and criminal evidence & proof.